 To conclude, I think 3-15x is ideal for 300 Win Mag scopes.
 That said, one must know that scopes with wide range of zoom tend to be more difficult to construct, thus the higher price tag.

-If you have no interest in shooting long range, picking a scope with 2-7x magnification might turns out to be a good idea.
+If you have no interest in shooting long range, picking a scope with 2-7x magnification might turn out to be a good idea.
 On the other hand, if you will solely use it for long range, a 4-16x should be a better buy.

 Objective Lens Diameter